 Lots of resources go into ever piece of clothing we wear, from the water needed to grow the materials to make it, the energy and water used during the production process, all the way through to the transport of the clothing to the shops, and then our homes.
-Luckily, these days there are lots more eco-conscious fashion brands out there to choose from, and there are other small changes we can all make to up the eco-credentials of our clothing.
+Luckily, these days there are lots more eco-conscious fashion brands like Flyp out there to choose from, and there are other small changes we can all make to up the eco-credentials of our clothing including jewelry and more since you can go online to find handmade chunky silver bangles which are great for fashion purposes.
 So today I wanted to share my top 5 tips for sustainable fashion, and I’d love to hear yours too!

 1. Buy Secondhand

 One of the most environmentally friendly fashion choices you can make is to give clothes a second lease on life by purchasing secondhand, or vintage, clothing.
 Rummage through your wardrobe and find all that you can do away with.
-Talking about wardrobes, you might want to check the sliding wardrobe doors Perth.
 This avoids the clothes from ending up in landfill, and also reduces the amount of resources that need to be used to produce new clothing, which are both excellent outcomes.
 Not to mention you can often pick up some great bargains when shopping secondhand as well!